linode/docs/docs/development/bash/solving-real-world-problems-with-bash-scripts-a-tutorial/index.md

     ./countFiles.sh 100

-The output of `countFiles.sh` will resemble the following, giving you an accurate date and time as configured on your Linode:
+The output of `countFiles.sh` will resemble the following:

 {{< output >}}
 WARNING: Large number of files in /bin: 118!